 San Diego Padres: -24 points

-The entire list of Power Rankings are as follows, featuring a stat for each of the thirty teams during the month of June, while highlighting the clubs that had positive or negative jumps in the latest poll:
+The entire list of rankings are as follows, featuring a stat for each of the thirty teams during the month of June, while highlighting the clubs that had positive or negative jumps in the latest poll:

 KP’s MLB Power Rankings: July 2, 2013